Bolch Judicial Institute

 At the annual meeting of the American Law Institute (ALI) in May, Chief Justice John G. Roberts, Jr., presented the Henry J. Friendly medal to his colleague on the Court, Justice Ruth Bader Ginsburg.
 The warm exchange between two justices offers a welcome example of the professionalism that characterizes the relationships among the justices and can be so often overlooked.
-(For another peek into the relationships among the justices, see the “Lastly” column on page 80, about the Court’s dining traditions.)
+(For another peek into the relationships among the justices, see the “Lastly” column, about the Court’s dining traditions.)

 David F. Levi, director of the Bolch Judicial Institute at Duke Law School (which publishes Judicature), presided over the event in his capacity as president of the ALI.
 Presented here are comments from the ceremony, courtesy of the ALI.

 Good afternoon.
 Thank you, David.
 David, as you all know, is the one who got away, having served as a federal judge for 17 years until Duke Law School lured him in 2007 to become its dean.

 And as he steps down from that role [in June], others will no doubt offer due accolades about what he has done for Duke.
 But I would like to just say how much I appreciate what Duke, under his leadership, has done for the courts and the law.
 And I am grateful, as well, for the role that David has taken on in leading the ALI.